.jp: History

 At the establishment of the .jp domain, the domain was administered by the JPNIC, as part of their role as an overseeing technical body for the Internet in Japan.
 It was originally proposed by Jun Murai for the Information Sciences Institute at the University of Southern California on August 5, 1986.
-Handling of the domain was first managed within the "junet-admin" admin group, which was responsible for the operations of JUNET, an early computer network in which Murai was a part of.
+Handling of the domain was first managed within the "junet-admin" admin group, which was responsible for the operations of JUNET, an early computer network in which Murai was part of.

 In April 1989, the junet-admin group began formally registering .jp domain names.
 However, due to the growing importance and size of the .jp registry, it was decided at the 11th General Meeting of JPNIC in December 2000 to create a new corporation that would manage the .jp domain.
-Thus, the Japan Registry Service was created, and on June 30, 2003, officially assumed the duties of the .jp registry.
+Thus, the Japan Registry Service was created, and on June 30, 2003, it officially assumed the duties of the .jp registry.